karpoftea/karpoftea.github.io/_posts/2021-08-06-simple-spark-app-k8s-deployment.md

 Because declarative way is native to k8s, supported by modern CD tools (ArgoCD, Flux) and allows to unify deployment for any type of applications I'll use this way.

-# Using k8s-operator for k8s-native deployment
+# K8s-native way for spark application deployment
 Because spark application is quite complex (consists of 1 driver and N executors) the most promising way to handle its deployment is to use [k8s-operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and delegate managing application lifecycle to it.
 [GCP spark-on-k8s-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) is an advanced k8s-operator implementation for spark applications.
 It has rich set of features and community support:
 - implements [large amount of parameters](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/user-guide.md#table-of-contents) to execute spark job
 - has [pluggable](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/api-docs.md#sparkoperator.k8s.io/v1beta2.BatchSchedulerConfiguration) scheduler (e.g. [volcano scheduler](https://volcano.sh/en/) [integration](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/volcano-integration.md))